Flutterwave/React-Native/README.v2.md

 - Pay with Flutterwave button and checkout dialog.
 - Standard payment initialization function.
 - Flutterwave designed button.

+## :warning: If Using Version 3 API :warning:
+This version of the library's docs focuses on use cases with the Version 2 of Flutterwaves API, if you are using the Version 3 API please use [this documentation](./README.md) instead.

 ## Installation
 This library is available on npm, you can install it by running `npm install --save react-native-flutterwave` or `yarn add react-native-flutterwave`